 The Nike Dunk and Air Force 1 are two legendary sneakers, each with their own unique characteristics that not everyone may recognize at first glance.
 This can make it hard to know what the differences are, and which of the two to buy.
-Fortunately, we've got you covered.
+Don't worry, though, because this guide is here to walk you through it all.

-This guide highlights some of the major physical differences between the two, as well as price differences, making it the perfect resource for both new sneakerheads and veterans in need of a refresh.
+Not only does this guide cover some of the major physical differences between the two, but we also cover any price differences.
+In our eyes, this makes it the perfect resource for both new sneakerheads and veterans in need of a wardrobe refresh.
 We also touch on their origins, with the idea being that by understanding the unique features and historical contexts of these two sneaker icons, you'll be better equipped to decide which pair suits your style and needs best.
+Let's begin then with a history lesson...

 History